Vaccination and Homeopathy

 Invasive Hib diseases include meningitis, blood poisoning, pneumonia, and inflammation of part of the throat (epiglottitis).
 In the early 1990s, several countries introduced a new type of high-tech vaccine to immunize the population against Hib.
 It is called a ‘conjugated’ vaccine, meaning that the outer coating of the vaccine bacterium is attached to a protein to improve effectiveness.
 Trials of various Hib vaccines in the UK had suggested they were between 75 and 95% effective.
 But these trials followed up the children for only a year or two, and no trials were carried out to look at long-term effectiveness.

-Within two years of the vaccine’s introduction, serious Hib infections in children had fallen by over 90% in England and Wales.
+Within two years of the vaccine’s introduction, serious Hib ‘infections’ in children had fallen by over 90% in England and Wales.
 But in 1998 the number started rising again, even though uptake of the Hib vaccine had remained consistently high at 93-95%.
 In 2003 the government conceded that the vaccine was only 57% effective.
 Moreover the protection it provided was short-lived.
-Babies receiving the vaccine at 2, 3 and 4 months were only 60% protected for two years, after which protection fell to just 27% (Halvorsen, 2007, p.
-195).
+Babies receiving the vaccine at two, three and four months were only 60% protected for two years, after which protection fell to just 27% (Halvorsen, 2020, p.
+233).
 This should have been discovered through proper trials before the vaccine was introduced.
 In 2006, the UK introduced a combined Hib/Meningitis C booster at 12 months.

 Another new conjugated vaccine is the meningitis C vaccine, which several European countries have introduced since 1999.
 The UK was the first to introduce it, but without any evidence that it worked, as a decision was made that it would not have to undergo three to five years of trials; the government apparently preferred to conduct a clinical trial using every child in the country.
 Yet the public was reassured that the vaccine had undergone extensive testing, was extremely safe, and would be 98% effective.

-Meningitis C infection in children initially fell sharply, but within a few years alarm bells started ringing.
+Meningitis C ‘infection’ in children initially fell sharply, but within a few years alarm bells started ringing.
 It was found that, although the vaccine appears to give good protection to babies for the first year after vaccination (93% effective), this falls to zero protection after a year.
-Of 19 cases of meningitis C in children more than one year after routine vaccination at 2, 3 and 4 months, 18 occurred in children who had been fully vaccinated against the disease (Halvorsen, 2007, p.
-206).
+Of 19 cases of meningitis C in children more than one year after routine vaccination at two, three and four months, 18 occurred in children who had been fully vaccinated against the disease (Halvorsen, 2020, p.
+232).
 In 2006, a booster was added at 12 months of age, and it is thought that a further booster at 12 years may be necessary.

 Reported adverse reactions include headache, nausea, vomiting, rash, dizziness, faints, malaise, enlarged glands, and allergic reactions including anaphylaxis and seizures.
 Since its introduction in the UK until September 2005, a total of 30 deaths have been suspected by doctors to have been caused by the vaccine, of which 14 were classified as sudden unexplained deaths (SIDS).
 This is a higher number of suspected deaths per dose than with any other widely used vaccine.
 The booster at 12 months produces side-effects such as irritability, drowsiness, loss of appetite, pain, redness, swelling, and fever in 1 in 10 children.

-In 2004 the UK introduced the 5-in-1 conjugate vaccine Pediacel for babies aged 2, 3 and 4 months.
+In 2004 the UK introduced the 5-in-1 conjugate vaccine Pediacel for babies aged two, three and four months.
 It combines vaccines for diphtheria, tetanus, whooping cough, polio, and Hib.
 The chairman of the committee that advises the UK government on vaccines turned out to be receiving research funds for his university department from Merck Sharp & Dohme (MSD), which, in partnership with Aventis, manufactures Pediacel and two other newly introduced vaccines.

 Frequent side-effects occurring within a week of the vaccine are shown in the graph below.
 In addition, 1 in 1000 children are reported to have suffered convulsions, being floppy and less responsive than usual, and high-pitched screaming (due to an extremely painful headache caused by swelling of the brain).
 Manufacturers warn that the vaccine has not been evaluated to see whether it can cause cancer, induce genetic mutation, or affect fertility (Karpasea-Jones, 2006, pp. 18, 20).